flyingboat505/Scheduler/README.md

 1. run npm install, then npm start in the angular folder
 2. run node db.js and node index.js in the NodeJS folder

-## To run this project on through AWS
+## To run this project on through AWS/Docker
 1. Follow this guide https://docs.docker.com/engine/context/ecs-integration/

 ## Demo/Presentation